inidus/c4h_handi/README.md

 8. An [Overview of openEHR and Ehrscape guide](/docs/openehr/openehr_intro.md) for those new to openEHR concepts.

-9. A [Code4Health Ehrscape API Reference Guide](https://dev.ehrscape.com/documentation.html) with detailed descriptions of the calls.
+9. A [Ehrscape API Reference Guide](https://dev.ehrscape.com/documentation.html) with detailed descriptions of the calls.